 NOTE: Albeit a few minor visual differences, the versions of the Math Input Panel application from Windows 10, Windows 8.1 and Windows 7 are the same.
 Thus, the next sections of this article will refer simply to Math Input Panel , regardless of the operating system version that you are using.
 And, to keep things simple, we will use screenshots taken only in Windows 10.

 How to use Math Input Panel

-In the middle of Math Input Panel, where it says “Write math here”, start writing your mathematical formula.
+In the middle of Math Input Panel , where it says “Write math here” , start writing your mathematical formula with your finger or your mouse, for instance.
 Once you start writing, you can use the tools from the menu that appears on the right side of the window.